 special as the Ghirlandaios.
 For me the highlights are the people on the

 right wall and the architecture on the left wall.
-The Annunciation altarpiece is also
+The Annunciation altarpiece,

-by Lorenzo (see right) who did much good work, especially in illumination, at the convent of
+by Lorenzo (see photo right) who did much good work, especially in illumination, at the convent of

 Santa Maria degli Angeli,

-it is in this chapel where you can see his best work in its original context.
+but it is in this chapel where you can see his best work in its original

 motto, which translates as 'For those who don't sleep.'

-to be a Strozzi chapel.
-It's pretty bare, but there are some detached frescoes, and the tomb of Onofrio Pazzi,
+family sepulchral chapel, finished in 1421, and may also have been designed by Ghiberti.
+It's pretty bare, but there are some detached frescoes, and the tomb of Onofrio

 also built to designs by Ghiberti, commissioned by

 his son Palla, who was banished after the revolt in 1434 against Cosimo il